Rent safe and private dog parks hosted by locals

 What to Do if a Spider Bites Your Dog thumbnail

-Most spider bites — on both dogs and us humans — aren’t cause for serious concern.
-Usually they’ll heal on their own without any special attention.
-(Chances are you won’t even notice you were bitten in the first place!)
+Most spider bites—to both dogs and humans—aren’t cause for serious concern.
+Usually these small bumps heal on their own without any special attention.
+(Chances are you won’t even notice a bite in the first place.)

-Know that presence of venomous spiders in a particular area doesn’t necessarily mean that encounters with them are common.
 Spiders typically prefer quiet, undisturbed areas.
-They’re usually not aggressive toward humans or our dogs — most spider bites are the result of accidental contact or disturbance.
+They’re usually not aggressive toward humans or our dogs.
+Most spider bites are the result of accidental contact or disturbance.
+That means the presence of venomous spiders in a particular region doesn’t necessarily suggest encounters with them are common.

-Here are some species of spiders to watch for:
+There's still a chance your pup has an arachnid encounter, though.
+Here are some species of spiders to watch for on your adventures.

 Black Widow Spider bites — emergency — found in all states